Gael-de-Sailly/fun_caves/README.md

 # fun_caves

 Fun Caves started as an attempt to convert the mapgen V6 caves into a lua mod, so they could be used with any mapgen.
-However, I've since turned it into an all cave environment, with no surface at all.
+Then I turned it into an all cave environment, with no surface at all.
+Now it's just a more extensive underworld, with biomes owing much to caverealms.
+Once you go underground, you should find everything you need to survive without ever returning to the surface.

-Players spawn into a massive cave, hopefully in an area with mushrooms, and start digging.
-Dig up, dig down, dig sideways, you'll never find a surface world -- no trees, no flowers, no cows and horses.
-What you will find are fungi, algae, monsters, and lots and lots of goblins.
-Every ore is available, everywhere, which means there's a lot of it.

-Hint: Find some giant mushrooms, first thing.
-They're handy.
+The surface has some neat extras such as coral, water plants, extra desert resources (deserts are hard).
+You'll also find big dungeon mazes underground, which will (soon) be replete with monsters and traps (though just finding your way through them is exhausting enough).
+There will be a little treasure, but the main goal is to retrieve a full set of trophy items for bragging rights.

 ![screenshot](https://github.com/duane-r/fun_caves/raw/master/textures/screenshot3.jpg)